alexiob/umya_spreadsheet_ex/docs/guides.md

   - Customizing chart appearance with styles and options
   - Advanced 3D chart customization

+- [**Comments**](comments.html): Working with cell comments

+  - Adding comments to cells with author information
+  - Retrieving and updating existing comments
+  - Removing comments and counting comments in worksheets

 - [**Conditional Formatting**](conditional_formatting.html): Apply dynamic formatting based on cell contents

   - Cell value rules (greater than, less than, equal to, etc.)